Jayanth1312/Just_an_Agent/README.md

-# Nexly - AI-Powered assitant platform
+# Just an Agent - AI-Powered assitant platform

 Nexly is a modern AI-powered assistant platform with a Next.js frontend and Express.js backend, featuring comprehensive authentication, search capabilities, and AI integration.